Gurnee teen hospitalized with vaping illness, parents say

 Then he added THC dabs.

 According to the Illinois Department of Public Health, Adam is one of more than two dozen people who have gotten sick from vaping.
-But the American Vaping Associating said, "Each day of this crisis brings more evidence that street vapes containing THC or other illegal drugs are responsible for these illnesses, not nicotine vaping products."
+But the American Vaping Association said, "Each day of this crisis brings more evidence that street vapes containing THC or other illegal drugs are responsible for these illnesses, not nicotine vaping products."

 Before he's even out of the hospital bed, Adam and his parents are waging war on vaping.